 - 1. All persons taken into custody present a potential risk to the safety of the transporting officer.
 Therefore, all prisoners shall be searched for weapons and/or contraband prior to being transported. - 2.
-An officer transporting an arrestee from the site of a field arrest shall conduct such search as is legal and feasible under the circumstances and shall exercise extraordinary caution. - 3.
+An officer transporting an arrestee from the site of a field arrest shall conduct such search as is legal and feasible under the circumstances, and shall exercise extraordinary caution. - 3.
+Pre-transport searches in the field should be recorded on body worn camera and/or vehicle dash camera. - 4.
 When available, an officer of the same gender will conduct prisoner searches.
-The arresting officer will take into account the most appropriate gender to search a suspect where the suspect's gender and his/her gender identity or expression are different.
-When an officer of the same gender is unavailable, a second officer will witness the search and/or the search will be recorded on the vehicle video camera or building video camera when available and practicable.
-The search should be limited to the outer clothing unless exigent circumstances require a more inclusive search, such as when the officer reasonably believes the arrestee is concealing a weapon, is destroying evidence, etc.
+In cases where the prisoner identifies as a certain gender, or is gender neutral or transgender, the search will be done by an officer who is the gender of their choice, when available (see G.O.
+5.31 Appropriate Treatment of Transgender Individuals).
+When an officer of the same/preferred gender is unavailable, a second officer will witness the search.